rense/django-base-project/README.md

 ### Requirements/dependencies
-My base tools, including django-extensions, django-suit, pip-tools, bpython, fabric, etc;
+My base tools, including django-extensions, django-suit, pip-tools, bpython, fabric3, etc;
 Check out https://github.com/nvie/pip-tools if you're unfamiliar with pip-tools.
 Then have a look at requirements.in for base requirements.
-The default development settings contain mysql-settings, because I'm old like that.
-Change to your liking obviously.
+The default development settings contain mysql-settings.
+Change to your liking.

 - runserver_plus for development, gunicorn for staging/production;

 ### Getting started
-- Create a new virtualenv;
+- Create a new virtualenv with Python3: `$ virtualenv --python=python3 <env-name>`;
-- Install pip-tools and fabric: `$ pip install pip-tools fabric`;
+- Install pip-tools and fabric3: `$ pip install pip-tools fabric3`;
 - Clone/download/archive this repository and cd into it;
 - Create your environment file, for instance 'development': `$ echo "development" > environment`;
-- Edit settings/development to your liking (database-settings, etc...);
+- Edit the corresponding settings/development to your liking (database-settings, etc...);
 - Install base requirements: `$ fab pip`;
 - run `$ ./manage.py migrate`;